 Make sure that you wear comfortable clothing and footwear, and don’t forget to bring enough water for hydration.

 4. Pulang bato Falls (Valencia)

 Another majestic waterfall in Valencia is Pulang Bato Falls.
 Named after the brick-red and orange rocks that cut its downstream flow, Pulang Bato Falls is a host to a country-side resort and cold-spring pool.

 The suspension footbridge that hangs across its plunge pool adds excitement to your sightseeing experience.

 On the way to the Pulang Bato Falls, you will pass a road where geothermal gas come out from the fissures on the side of the cliff.
 Check that out as well.

 Forest camp is a nice venue for your elusive retreat.
 The water supply of the pools are sourced from a cold spring, so it is perfect to beat the tropical heat.

 You can also spend a night or two at their humble abodes.
 Rooms made from native materials give you a true rustic vibe.
 The resort also has camping grounds for those who prefer to pitch their own tents.

 6. Tierra Alta Residential Resort (Valencia)

 Tierra Alta is a beautiful property that sits on the slopes of Palinpinon, Valencia.
-Surrounded by lush vegetations, the masterfully landscaped resort offers breathtaking sights, romantic venues, and satisfying taste of adventure.
+Surrounded by lush vegetations, the masterfully landscaped resort offers breathtaking sights, romantic event venues, and satisfying taste of adventure.